english-blog/english-blog.github.io/_posts/2011-10-25-i-wish-love-poem.md

 And pretend its still tonight

 Down the lanes of future
-I'll smile though my tears
+I'll smile through my tears
 When I look back at you
 And embrace the memories of tonight